Paula's Body Shop

 What Makes Your Massage Therapy Different From Any Other?

-As time passes, I'm siding with science and am leaning more toward calling the connective tissue system of the body, fasciae (the plural of fascia), for it's faster to say and write!
-Whichever name science chooses to call it in the end, the name is my way of getting people's attention away from muscle-oriented, traditional massage.
-I need people to shift their perspective in order to really open up to the possibilities that therapeutic massage can offer, way beyond the relaxation and temporary benefits.
+Whichever name science finally chooses to call the tissue that really matters, the name is my way of getting people's attention away from muscle-oriented, traditional massage - for their own benefit.
+And, perspective needs to shift in order to open up to the possibilities that therapeutic massage can offer, way beyond the temporary benefits of relaxation massage.
 It's also my unique approach to the body.
-For more information: About Paula's Fasciae Therapy.
+For more information: About Paula's Connective Tissue Therapy.

 Which Session Should I Choose?